A-L-A/portfolio/README.md

 # Lyse A. Aneze - Portfolio Website

 Welcome to my personal portfolio website repository.
-This site showcases my work as a web designer and developer with a clean, modern aesthetic and responsive design.
+This site showcases my work as a product designer and builder  with a clean, modern aesthetic and responsive design.

-## 🚀 Live Site

-Visit my portfolio at [https://anezelyse.com]

 ## ✨ Features